abqjln/gymlink/README.md

 After about 30 seconds of non-use, the Fenix8 will disconnect.

+I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times in a 24 minute period.
+Still debugging.

+I also observe odd dropouts only in speed, while cadence and power are fine.
+I suspect a Garmin BLE stack issue.
+Since speed is simulated with a stationary bike under CPS, not too worried.
+The Garmin stack changes frequently and without notice.

 ## Keiser M3i Notes
 The Keiser M3i bike itself broadcasts a nonconnectable BLE advertisement containing the bike data.
 The specification is here  [https://dev.keiser.com/mseries/direct/#data-parse-example](url)

 Gymlink includes a bash simulator `M3i_beacon.sh` derived from [https://github.com/KeiserCorp/Keiser.M3i.BLE-HCI-Simulator/blob/master/M3i_Sim.sh](url)

-The BLE signal from the M3i is not particularly strong, so place the RPi close by.

 Upon stopping a workout, the bike beacon has an annoying behavior of sending the last non-zero data for over a minute until it times out; k2cps will detect this and send zeros, so you won't get credit for spinning that extra minute.<br/>

 # Next up
 The gl library contains other BLE services but with much cruft and only partially working.

-## FTMS indoor bike for M3i (actually more appropriate than CPS, but Garmin didn't recognize)
-## FTMS treadmill to improve cadence and speed measurements, with elevation
+## BLE FTMS treadmill to improve cadence and speed measurements

+## BLE FTMS indoor bike for M3i
+(actually more appropriate than CPS, but couldn't get Garmin to recognize)

+## If I had a BLE rowing machine